Matthew Johnson

 Authors

-To bring the project to market, we'd need to design an ecosystem that served both groups.
+To bring the project to market, we'd need to design an ecosystem to serve both authors and readers.
 Every interface decision would ripple through content creation, user experience, and business sustainability.

 Core Design Question